"An easy to make and hearty meatless soup with a melody of herbs and fresh produce that's slow cooked in your crock pot. It freezes well, too!"

 There’s no meat in it.

-So the fact that this is a meatless soup that goes out of it’s way to showcase some delicious vegetables (and pasta!) is totally okay with me.
+So the fact that this is a meatless soup that showcases some delicious vegetables (and pasta!) is totally okay with me.

 Crock Pot Minestrone Soup